 For most, the answer is probably not.
 Many experts recommend you have three to six months’ worth of personal expenses saved up for your own emergency fund, while businesses should aim for a year’s worth of expenditures.
 But this also varies for each business.

-To start, it’s a good idea to look back at the past year’s business financials, taking both inflow and outflow into account.
+To start, it’s a good idea to look back at the past year’s business financials and cash flow statements, taking both inflow and outflow into account.
 Break down your “known” monthly expenses—things like rent, utilities, internet, software subscriptions, etc. Then look at your other predicted, one-time expenses.
 This includes investments in inventory, marketing and advertising expenditures, and other costs to run your business.

 Look at how much you spent in the past year using those inputs.
 That will give you a rough idea of how much money you need to operate your business for a full fiscal year.